- Early North America

 - M.A. and Ph.D.
 University of Pennsylvania

-Specializing in the history of women, gender, and sexuality along with Professors Alexander and Payne, Ann M. Little is an early North American historian and the author of Abraham in Arms: War and Gender in Colonial New England (Philadelphia: University of Pennsylvania Press 2007), and The Many Captivities of Esther Wheelwright (Yale University Press, 2016).
+Specializing in the history of women, gender, and sexuality along with Professor Sarah Payne, Ann M. Little is an early North American historian and the author of Abraham in Arms: War and Gender in Colonial New England (Philadelphia: University of Pennsylvania Press 2007), and The Many Captivities of Esther Wheelwright (Yale University Press, 2016).
 Wheelwright was an English girl taken captive by the Wabanaki in 1703 who became an Ursuline choir nun in Québec and the order's only foreign-born Mother Superior.
+Her life of service and prayer across three major cultures offers insight into the networks of women whose activities were central to the struggle to control North America.

-Professor Little has appeared on the TLC show "Who Do You Think You Are" twice, first in 2015 with Tom Bergeron to help him understand more about his French Canadian roots, and more recently in 2018 with Jean Smart to talk about her ancestor who was accused of witchcraft.
+Professor Little has appeared on the TLC and NBC show "Who Do You Think You Are" three times, first in 2015 with Tom Bergeron to help him understand more about his French Canadian roots, and more recently in 2018 with Jean Smart to talk about her ancestor who was accused of witchcraft.
+The third appearance, recorded in winter 2020, has not aired yet on NBC.
 She was featured in the Fort Collins Coloradoan in the summer of 2018 in an article on "the TLC Show's Favorite CSU Professor."
-You can also see Professor Little on C-SPAN 3: American History TV delivering a lecture in her American Women's History class on October 22 2012 on the subject of Stays and Colonial-era Clothing.

-- 2016, The Many Captivities of Esther Wheelwright, Yale University Press, 304 pp.
+- 2016, The Many Captivities of Esther Wheelwright, Yale University Press, 304 pp.; winner of the Albert B. Corey Prize/Prix Corey from the American and Canadian Historical Associations, 2018.

 - 2007, Abraham in Arms: War and Gender in Colonial New England, University of Pennsylvania Press, 264 pp.